 Homemade Cleaning Solution for Plastic Food Storage Containers

-Sometimes using a simple homemade solution is best for cleaning kitchenware including storage containers.
+Sometimes using a simple homemade solution is best for cleaning yellowed plastic, including kitchen storage containers.
 Any of the following cleaning solutions are appropriate for plastic.

 Homemade Soft Scrub